-Thanks for all your emails about my upcoming video which investigates, “Why can’t central banks just buy all the debt?”
+Thanks for all your emails about my upcoming video which investigates, “Why can’t central bankers just buy all the debt?”
 Many of them have had an influence on how I’ll go about producing the video.

 Today, we’ll delve into a pair of complications which I’ve been umming and ahhing about including in the video or not.
 After all, if I can explain them here, I can explain them on camera…